coyo8/coyo8.github.io/_posts/2016-10-18-anatomy-of-xcode-project-files.md

 **projects**

-Now, it is very likely that we will have multiple targets and they will share common resouces.
+Now, it is very likely that we will have multiple targets and they will share common resources.
 So we will need to group them these related target and that is what a project is.

 In above example Falcon is a project.